-The first head coach in South Carolina sand volleyball history, Moritz Moritz looks to continue the process of building the program into a national contender in his second season with the Gamecocks.
+The first head coach in South Carolina beach volleyball history, Moritz Moritz looks to continue the process of building the program into a national contender in his third season with the Gamecocks.

 From 2011-12, Moritz worked with the Gamecock indoor team, concentrating his on-court work with middle blockers and all defenders.
 The 2011 Gamecocks led the SEC in digs per set, and Gamecock libero Paige Wheeler earned SEC Defensive Player of the Week honors twice.
 He also assisted in scheduling, scouting, recruiting, video breakdown, game and practice planning and work with the Gamecock academic program.